ztvaskal/ST558Project1/README.md

     ##             0   1   2   3   4   5   6   7   8
     ##   Defense   1   8  11   3   2   1   0   0   0
     ##   Offense   1  10  15  16   4   4   1   0   0

-## Section for EDA - Exploratory Data Analysis

-For this project I could not help but use the Pittsburgh Penguins.
-They have been my favorite team forever.
-Even though I grew up in the Scranton area (on the opposite side of PA), I have always been a Pens fan.
-Additionally, the little Pens play in Wilkes-Barre, so I got to see many of the Pens players play before they made it to the big leagues, or where they would come to recoup an injury.
-Thus, I will use the Penguins Skater dataset as much as I can for the remainder of this project.